-- H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded institutional non-need-based scholarship or grant aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+H2A Number of Enrolled Students Awarded Non-need-based Scholarships and Grants: List the number of • Numbers should reflect the cohort awarded the dollars reported in H1.

-First-time Full-time Freshmen Full-time Undergrad (Incl.
+· In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates.
+A 4 1 4 . ...
+0 4 D E 0 4

+• Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+Full-time Full-time Less Than First-time Undergrad Full-time First-year (Incl.
 Fresh.)
-Less Than Full-time Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 64 275 Sample size is too small to be meaningful and to 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 41,660 \$ 38,744 maintain anonymity 1 Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant n/a n/a n/a Q Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p n/a n/a n/a
+Undergrad N Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 73 272 0 0 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 40,122 \$ 40,142

+Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant n/a n/a Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p n/a n/a

-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 Include